hjynwa/NeurImg-HDR/README.md

 ### Tone mapping

-First, you should install Luminance-HDR-CLI by running `apt-get install luminance-hdr`.
+First, you should install Luminance-HDR-CLI by this command: `apt-get install luminance-hdr`.
 Then, you can run `./reinhard_tonamap.py` to get 8-bit tonemapped HDR images from $.exr$ files using the following command ($e.g.$, for spike-based video):
 ```
 python reinhard_tonemap.py -i spike_video